kristopolous/DRR/indycast.net/md/about.md

 The logos are 16-color PNGs which make them small and fast (although admittedly kind of ugly).

-#### Is this legal?
+#### Share this with the world, or not.

-*I have no idea; I'm not a lawyer*.
-We're solving real-world problems here so let's see what happens.
+If you want it all for yourself, it's easy to run your own network of servers for personal private use - you can easily stuff 25 stations on any modern consumer-grade internet connection.
+Each instance takes up about 80MB of resident memory so we are still just talking 2GB for all that.

+### Making things suck less.

 This technology has been a total game-changer in the way I listen to radio.
 Really.

-If you're really concerned, then go ahead and run your own network of servers for personal private use - you can easily stuff 25 stations on any half-assed modern consumer-grade internet connection.
-Each instance takes up about 80MB of resident memory so we are still just talking 2GB for all that.

-### Making things suck less.

 In writing this software I wanted to have something that worked and follows principles in usability, transparency, adaptability, and simplicity that are held dearly by me.
 I've tried to create this in the way that I want software